New Gas Appliance Installation

 • Name, address and contact details for both parties.

-• Agreed price, the work it covers, methods of payment and any additional work.
+• Agreed price, the work it covers, the appliances included and materials to be used, methods of payment and any additional work.

 • Start date and duration of work, plus any late penalties which have been agreed.